PatrickPT/patrickpt.github.io/content/posts/2023_08_30_Introduction_to_Transformers/2023_08_30_Introduction_to_Transformers.md

 Finally, the code tokenizes the input text and passes it through the model to obtain the output.
 The output of the model will be a tensor containing the encoded representation of the input text.

-In summary, the Transformer architecture is a powerful and effective tool for a wide range of NLP tasks.
-Its ability to weight input elements using attention mechanisms and to process input sequences in parallel make it well-suited to tasks such as language translation, summarization, and text classification.